pKr-1001/my-vite-app/README.md

 ## Features

-As of right now, only Add option to the database is available.
+As of right now, - Add option to the database
+                 - Random image from API

 ## Installation